chzesa/tiralabra/README.md

 [Week3](https://github.com/chzesa/tiralabra/blob/master/reports/week3.md)

-## Keybindings
+## Program

+Run with `gradle run`

-* Numeric keys: Set the number of points from 1 to 10
+* Numeric keys: Set the number of sites from 1 to 10
 * Space: generate a new set of sites
 * Esc: close